pouyanh/blog/articles/trust-chain/main.md

 final response is ready to be sent.

 ## Prevent waiting forever
-Check length of the shared array <TaskName>-<RequestID> a bit (500ms~1s) after task got dispatched.
+Check length of the shared array {TaskName}-{RequestID} a bit (500ms~1s) after task got dispatched.
 If it's greater than zero it means there are at least one worker which is working on the task and **task dispatcher** has to wait for it.
 If it's zero it means no one interested in the task and the **task dispatcher** has to return an empty response.